awsdocs/aws-codepipeline-user-guide/doc_source/actions-retry.md

    aws codepipeline retry-stage-execution --cli-input-json file://retry-failed-actions.json
    ```

-1. To view the results of the retry attempt, either open the AWS CodePipeline console and choose the pipeline that contains the actions that failed, or use the get\-pipeline\-state command again\.
-For more information, see [View Pipeline Details and History in AWS CodePipeline](pipelines-view.md)\.
+1. To view the results of the retry attempt, either open the CodePipeline console and choose the pipeline that contains the actions that failed, or use the get\-pipeline\-state command again\.
+For more information, see [View Pipeline Details and History in CodePipeline](pipelines-view.md)\.